WrightStuffNJ/WrightStuffNJ/SolutionDesign.md

 ## Test Plan
 ### Purpose
 This section describes the plan for testing the Spotlight system.
 It will:
-  - Identify the test requirments at a high level
+  - Identify the test requirements at a high level
   - Describe the test strategies to be used
   - List the resources required
   - Detail the deliverables for the test phase